richard-ui/b_fitness_store/README.md

 - As an Admin, I want to be able to add a new product.

-- As an Admin I want to be able to update or delete a specific product.
+- As an Admin I want to be able to update a specific product.

+- As an Admin, I want to be able to delete a product.

 # Design